Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

    4. Find - Load unpacked extension
    5. Select - `dist` folder in this project (after dev or build)
 6. If you want to build in production, Just run `yarn build` or `npm run build`.

-## Attention <a name="attention"></a>
-- Html files in the public folder are automatically copied from inside the `src/pages` folder.
-So, if you want to edit the html template file, edit index.html in each page folder.

 ## Screenshots <a name="screenshots"></a>